Police & Fire

-WASATCH COUNTY, Utah — Firefighters working to contain the Yellow Lake Fire conducted successful firing operations that increased smoke in the area but helped reduce available fuel and speed up containment efforts.
-According to Utah Fire Info, the fire is now 22% contained and covers approximately 2,593 acres.
+WASATCH COUNTY, Utah — Although heavy smoke from the Yellow Lake Fire billowed into the sky Thursday afternoon, fire officials report that the effort to contain the fire is moving in the right direction.
+Firefighters worked yesterday to reduce available fuel and speed up containment efforts.
+Successful firing operations did increase smoke in the area, but according to Utah Fire Info, the fire is now 22% contained and covers approximately 2,593 acres.

 “The firing operations were highly successful, and only one small spot fire occurred, but it remained within the planned perimeter,” said a Utah Fire Info Facebook post.
 “These operations allow fire to burn the understory in a mosaic pattern, leaving patches of green fuel between the burned areas, which decreases tree mortality,” the agency added.